How to make an appointment

 The assessment process

-I will meet with you for an initial 60 or 90 minute session.
-This is a chance for you to tell me about what brings you to therapy and also gives you an opportunity to get a sense of whether you feel comfortable talking to me.
+We will meet together for an initial 60 or 90 minute session.
+This is a chance for you to tell me about what brings you to therapy now and also gives you an opportunity to get a sense of whether you feel comfortable talking to me.

-The initial assessment gives you the opportunity to describe what brings you to therapy, in as much or as little detail as you like.
-I will listen, and ask questions to clarify or explore further.
+During the initial assessment, I will listen to you and ask questions to clarify or explore further.
 I would hope to cover a range of topics including your strengths, personal history, family history, lifestyle, relationships, and so on – whatever feels relevant.

 I may ask you to complete some questionnaires.
 There is no pressure to talk about anything you don’t want to.
 It is usual for assessment to take 2-4 sessions in order to gain a full understanding of your difficulties and the best way forward – the length of the assessment really depends on the complexity of the issues you wish to focus on.